Pet Health Certificates in Dedham, MA

 How far in advance should I schedule a health certificate appointment before traveling?

 For domestic air travel, most health certificates must be issued within 10 days of your flight date.
-We recommend scheduling your appointment as close to your departure as possible — but with enough lead time to accommodate any scheduling gaps.
+We recommend scheduling your appointment as close to your departure as possible while allowing enough time for scheduling availability.
 For international travel, begin the process at least 2–3 months in advance, as requirements can be complex and time-consuming to fulfill.

 Does my pet need to be up to date on vaccinations to receive a health certificate?